American Art Review Study Project

 About the project

-Resource Library's chronological index lists thousands of articles and essays published since 1997 for the public's benefit.
+Resource Library's chronological index lists thousands of articles and essays published for the public's benefit.
 TFAO has identified many more texts as candidates for online publishing.
-Long term goals of TFAO are to encourage owners of catalogue texts to provide free public access to them on their web sites and for TFAO to provide access on its web site to texts from rare catalogues and others not easily available elsewhere.
+Long term goals of TFAO are to encourage owners of catalogue texts to provide free public access to them on their websites and for TFAO to provide access on its website to texts from rare catalogues and others not easily available elsewhere.

-Since 2004 TFAO has studied issues of American Art Review to find articles from that magazine and related catalogue essays of benefit to the public.
-TFAO contractors locate copyright owners of American Art Review articles, or catalogue essays from which those articles were derived, and secure permission to reprint the texts, usually without illustrations.
-The paper-printed texts are then converted to digital files and published in Resource Library.
+From 2004 through 2009 TFAO studied issues of American Art Review to find articles from that magazine and related catalogue essays that filled in gaps in knowledge within Resource Library for individual artists and topics.
+TFAO volunteers and contractors located copyright owners of American Art Review articles, or catalogue essays from which those articles were derived, and secured permission to reprint the texts, usually without illustrations.
+The paper-printed texts were converted to digital files and then published in Resource Library.

 Examples

-For examples see TFAO's Author Study and Index to locate author names connected to American Art Review articles and subsequent TFAO reprintings.
+Please see TFAO's Author Study and Index to locate author names connected to American Art Review articles and related articles or essays published in Resource Library.

 Project Status